ijl/orjson/README.md

 def dumps(obj: Any, default=Optional[Callable[Any]], option=Optional[int]) -> bytes: ...
 ```

 `dumps()` serializes Python objects to JSON.

 It natively serializes
 `str`, `dict`, `list`, `tuple`, `int`, `float`, `datetime.datetime`,
 `datetime.date`, `datetime.time`, and `None` instances.
 It supports
 arbitrary types through `default`.

 It does not serialize
 subclasses of supported types natively, but `default` may be used.

+It accepts options via an `option` keyword argument.
+These include
+`orjson.OPT_STRICT_INTEGER` for enforcing a 53-bit limit on integers
+and `orjson.OPT_NAIVE_UTC` for assuming `datetime.datetime` objects without a
+`tzinfo` are UTC.
+Specify multiple options by masking them together, e.g.,
+`option=orjson.OPT_STRICT_INTEGER | orjson.OPT_NAIVE_UTC`.

 It raises `JSONEncodeError` on an unsupported type.
 This exception message
 describes the invalid object.